 If you have suffered a health condition as a result of exposure to aqueous film-forming foam, you should be aware that multi-district litigation formed and plaintiffs are filing cases against the companies that manufactured the foam, even after knowing that it was likely to cause negative health effects.

-The experienced product liability attorneys at Dolman Law Group Accident Injury Lawyers, PA can help you understand the legal options that are available for you.
+The experienced product liability attorneys at Dolman Law Group Accident Injury Lawyers, PA can help you understand the legal options that are available for you and start your firefighting foam lawsuit today.
 Contact us for more information.

 What Are PFAS?